sonalirao14/ai-interview-app/README.md

 **Answer Recording Screen**: After each question, the user is given a chance to record their response in audio and video format.
 The recorded media chunks are sent to an API for saving.

-#Test Completion Screen: Once all the questions have been answered, the app displays a completion screen with results or next steps.
+**Test Completion Screen**: Once all the questions have been answered, the app displays a completion screen with results or next steps.

 ## Conclusion:
 This AI Interview App provides a great platform to practice interviews with AI, offering an interactive and realistic mock interview experience.
 The app utilizes Next.js, Tailwind CSS, and TypeScript for efficient development and a responsive, user-friendly interface.